JohannesVC/notebooks/README.md

 # Welcome to My GitHub Portfolio

 Here I present my journey in Data Science, Analytics and Natural Language Processing (NLP) in a collection of Jupyter Notebooks.
-They reflect my learning journey to turn complex data into meaningful insights.
-My motivations for sharing this repo are threefold:
+They reflect my learning journey to turn data into insights.

+My motivations for sharing this repo are the following:

 ## 1. My Data Science Journey: Delivering Impactful Insights

-Over the past years I worked in a sustainability reporting startup and saw several opportunities and limitations in the excel-based workflow.

-With the objective of providing **actionable insights** to Impact Investors, I studied data science.
-Using: Jupyter Notebooks.
+With the objective of providing **actionable insights** to Sustainable and Impact Investors, I expanded my toolkit.

+I became an expert in Python and many of its data analysis libraries such as Pandas, Matplotlib, and many many more.

+Both in Jupyter Notebooks and on the cloud (GCP).

 ## 2. Motivating Data Enthusiasts and Showcasing My Skills